vbabak/react-boilerplates/README.md

 PWA, built with using TypeScript, ReactJS, Redux, Redux-Tools, react-router-dom, SASS, esbuild, eslint.
 Includes parsing HTML and SASS processor.

+### Esbuild known issues

+- Does not support HTML parsing.
+Therefore using [hash] in generated file names is difficult.
+- Does not have SASS processor.
+Need to add a plugin to parse SASS styles.
+- Does not support PWA routing.
+Reloading server on any non-index route leads to 404.
+As workaround we will need to write a proxy server to pass all requests to the "/".

+### Examples

 ```bash
 cd redux-tools-esbuild
 npm run dev